javalin/website/pages/docs.md

 ### Before handlers
 Before-handlers are matched before every request (including static files, if you enable those).
+<div class="comment">You might know before-handlers as filters, interceptors, or middleware from other libraries.</div>

 {% capture java %}
 app.before("/some-path/*", ctx -> {